davidemaser/xo/README.md

 - jsondropdown : creates a data driven dropdown from a json source
 - navigation : creates a horizontal navigation pane that can contain images, buttons, icons, forms or dropdowns.
 The navigation object is data driven json source
 - warning : creates a contextual alert message within an xo object or page
+- poster : creates a posterized image and text layout
+- tabs : creates a tab panel layout

 ##### xo-type-param : defines parameters of a specific xo-object type.
 This can be :